openedx/xblock-drag-and-drop-v2/README.md

 `"package"` can refer to any Python package in your virtualenv, which means you can develop and maintain your own theme in a separate package.
-There is no need to fork or modify this repository in any way to customize the look and feel of your Drag and Drop exercises.
+There is no need to fork or modify this repository in any way to customize the look and feel of your Drag and Drop problems.

 `"locations"` is a list of relative paths pointing to CSS files belonging to your theme.
 While the XBlock loads, files will be added